iBurley/batch-files/README.md

 ### mbr2gpt.bar

-Runs the validation to ensure that the hard drive can be converted from CMS to UEFI then prompts you with a 'yes/no' whether the validation was successful, if it was it runs the conversion and reboots to BIOS for you to disable CSM support.
-If no, the script ends and it suggests that there may be more than three drive partitions, which is a limitation of the tool.
+For changing your Windows installation drive from CSM to UEFI, useful when upgrading components but using an old drive.
+First it runs validation, then prompts the user (Y/N) asking whether the validation was successful.
+If yes, it runs the conversion and reboots straight to BIOS so you can disable CSM.
+If no, it stops the script and suggests checking if there are more than three partitions, a limitation of the tool.

 ### system-scan.bat